-These lands have been designated for the development of enterprise and employmentgenerating uses to provide greater employment opportunities for members of the local community.
-OS1 along the southern boundary of ENT1 provides a valuable foraging and commuting route for bats as well as an important ecological corridor of wider biodiversity value.
+These lands have been designated for the development of enterprise and employment-generating uses to provide greater employment opportunities for members of the local community.
+OS1 The existing treeline and hedgerows along the southern boundary of ENT1 provides a valuable foraging and commuting route for bats as well as an important ecological corridor of wider biodiversity value-should be maintained in any future development proposals on the site.